jakobzhao/geog4572/project/brainstorm.md

 > please refer to [A Graph of the History of Philosophy](http://www.designandanalytics.com/philosophers-gephi/)

+### 3.6 Forest Project

+Paulo and Tyler have been discussing how to incorporate more visualization into our project (as opposed to data serving).
+We are interested in the potential for using UAV imagery and 3D photography.

+Another geovisual concept we are interested in is 4-D Statistical Surfaces.
+Please take a quick look at[ these figures](http://ieeexplore.ieee.org/document/6837425/all-figures) from a publication authored by Helen Jenny of the former Cartography Lab here at OSU.
+We could use this method to map many forest-related variables,[ such as these](https://lemma.forestry.oregonstate.edu/data/plot-database), which were created by the LEMMA Lab here at OSU.

+Some of the functionality of the existing ["LTVis" website](http://ltweb.ceoas.oregonstate.edu/ltvis/) and discuss the 4-D Statistical Surfaces.

 ## 4\.
 Homework

 The purpose of this handout is to help you brainstorm and identify the geovisualization you would like to work on.
 Regarding the homework, please submit a word or pdf document to canvas, it should contain